polyfy/polylith/readme.md

  "slacker/slacker" {:size 28408, :type "maven", :version "0.17.0"}}
 ```

-There is a way to store the workspace state to a file, and that is to give the `out` parameter, e.g.:
+There is a way to store the workspace structure to a file, and that is to give the `out` parameter, e.g.:
 ```
 poly ws out:ws.edn
 ```